stone-alex/EliteIntel/README.md

 **✅ Local off-line private LLMs are now supported** [Installing local LLM](https://github.com/stone-alex/EliteIntel/wiki/installing-local-llms)

+- If you do not have the hardware to run your local LLM you have choices.
+## Free cloud (if you don't have hardware for local LLM)
+[**Mistral**](https://console.mistral.ai/home). (some limitations may apply)

+Paid cloud services: Claude, xAI, Gemini, Deepseek, or Open AI.
+The cost will very depending on which one you choose.

+---

 ## Minimum requirements for **running the game and the LLM on the same GPU**
 - NVIDIA RTX 3090 **24GB VRAM** or equivalent.